-In summer 1914 south Jesmond was swept up by the horror that was to be known as the Great War.
-This was deemed to be the worst ever, until it was succeeded by a worse war in 1939, and so it is now often called the First World War.
-The Presbyterian Church in this suburb on the north fringe of Newcastle upon Tyne was to be at the centre of the action because of its links to the 4th Battalion Tyneside Scottish, the nearby First Northern General Hospital, where injured servicemen were repatriated, and by its own members, 106 of whom served and 26 were not to return.
+In summer 1914, south Jesmond was swept up by the horror that was to be known as the Great War.
+This was deemed to be the worst ever, until it was succeeded by an even worse war in 1939, and so it is now often called the First World War.
+The Presbyterian Church (now Jesmond URC) in this suburb on the north fringe of Newcastle upon Tyne was to be closely involved because of its links to the 4th Battalion Tyneside Scottish, to the nearby First Northern General Hospital to which injured servicemen were repatriated, and by its own members, at least 106 of whom served and 26 were not to return.
 The initial response of the members, the fate of those who served, details of the nurses from the congregation and the provision of ‘comforts’ to the troops, visiting the injured, and provision of support and entertainment for those billeted in the church hall are described in Jesmond in the Great War.

 We are grateful to the Heritage Lottery Fund for grant support for this research and for the restoration of the Colour.